 My teaching interests are in postgraduate education: in research methods, in leadership and management and in education in developing countries.
 At the OU I currently lead the overall M.Ed programme, which has pathways in Applied Linguistics, Inclusive Practice, Learning and Teaching, and Leadership and Management, and I lead on the M.A programme in Childhood and Youth.
 I chair M.Ed modules and I supervise on the EdD programme, particularly speciaising in leadership and management.
 On the EdD programme I tend to work with research students whose projects focus on contexts other than the UK - for example I am currently working with a student based in Cyprus and a student who is researching the work of head teachers in Ghana.
-And I have recently begun to supervise a Ph.D student who is researching the kinds of learning valued by parents in rural communities in Nigeria.
+I also supervise on the PhD programme, currently upervising a Ph.D student who is researching the kinds of learning valued by parents in rural communities in Nigeria.
 For 5 years I also chaired the 'Education for Development' postgraduate module, a course for students interested in education across the developing world.
 When working at the University of Cambridge I taught research methods on the M.Phil course and I taught and supervised extensively on M.Ed courses, working both with students who were serving teachers and students who were in leadership positions in schools.

 |Centre for Research in Education and Educational Technology (CREET)||Centre||Faculty of Education and Language Studies|